thelfer/tfel/docs/web/hyperelasticity.md

 ## Application to the Signorini behaviour

+An implementation of the Signorini behaviour based on the previous developments is available on a [dedicated page](signorini.html).

 #  Odgen Hyperelastic behaviours

 We now consider another class of hyperelastic behaviour of the form: